Elsword: Background

 Players traverse the land of Elrios, defeating enemies and leveling-up to unlock new job classes and skills.
 As players explore the world, they travel to eighteen unique regions, most containing a "hub" town and around six dungeons.
 In towns, players can receive quests from NPCs, purchase items, and interact with other players.
 Dungeons are instanced, usually offering co-op play for up to four players in general dungeons, six players in raids, and eight players split into two parties of four in the new striker raids.
 Some dungeons feature branching paths, light puzzle-solving, and interactive elements such as collapsing buildings.
 The game also features a number of special dungeons.
 Presently, there is a total of 91 different levels.

 There are fourteen different playable characters as of March 2023, each with four different job class paths that can be chosen starting at level 15.
 Each job class path offers specialization in a different play style along with unique skills.

 PVP

 Player vs. player (PvP) takes place in a special sparring arena designed for different numbers of players.
 Up to eight players can brawl at the same time.
 Both "survival" (i.e. everyone vs. everyone) and "team" modes are available, with team battles supporting up to 4 vs. 4.
 Servers have the option to fight 1 vs. 1, 2 vs. 2, and 3 vs. 3 matches.
 In the Korean version of Elsword, 2 vs. 2 was removed due to its unpopularity.
 This option was also removed later in the North American and European version, but was re-installed on July 14, 2014 for the North American version and on July 30, 2014 for the European version.

+Development

+Localization

+In 2010, KOG Studios partnered with Philippine company Level Up!
+Games, the publisher of Grand Chase in South America, to found Kill3r Combo, a subsidiary company headquartered in Irvine, California, with the objective of bringing KOG's games to North America.
+Their first game was Elsword, which began open beta testing in North America on April 27, 2011, and released on July 2, 2014.
+The Steam version of the game was released on July 24, 2013, after players voted for it through Steam Greenlight.